 Organization and Numbering

-General Notes.
 All numbered items throughout the book should be soft-coded, that is, coded and labeled such that LaTeX can automatically cross-reference them.
-Hard-coding does not allow for ease in updating cross references and should be avoided.
+Hard-coding does not allow for ease in updating cross references and should be avoided at all costs.

 Many mathematical items (i.e., theorems, lemmas, corollaries, propositions, definitions, proofs, and algorithms) are defined by SIAM's macros and should not be redefined in your LaTeX files.
-Other items not defined by our macros should be set as described below:
+Items not defined by our macros should be set as described below:

 Facts, claims, conclusions, conjectures, and results are set up as either theorems or remarks, depending on their use.

-Figures and Tables.
 Figures and tables will be double numbered by our macro and will be placed as close to their callouts as possible.
 Please be sure that every figure or table has a callout and explanation within the main text.
-Also, do not use nonspecific citations such as "the figure below" or "the table on this page" since page flow may change.
+Please do not use nonspecific citations such as "the figure below" or "the table on this page" since page flow may change.

 Each figure and table should have a brief descriptive caption.
 If a figure has multiple parts, each part must be explained in the caption.